-As part of Poole-Cherbourg Twinning event, Courtlye Musick and Ars Nova are playing at Athelhampton House this afternoon between 2pm and 4pm.
+As part of Poole-Cherbourg Twinning event, Courtlye Musick and Ars Nova are playing at Athelhampton House this afternoon, 19th May, between 2pm and 4pm.
 Because of the weather we shall be playing in the Great Hall, rather than strolling in the grounds.
 Please come along and enjoy the atmosphere of period music in this wonderful setting.

 This year, Courtlye Musick will be welcoming Ars Nova to Dorset again, but we’re extending the weekend and inviting some new friends and musical colleagues.

 We start our Tudor Fest on Friday 10th May in St Martin’s Church, Broadmayne.
 There, we’ll be joined by Saxtet, a saxophone quintet, to give us a completely different approach to early music.
 This is your chance to hear early instruments in concert with the modern, combining forces in Tudor dance music and even exchanging ‘blows’ in Susato’s Battle Pavane.
 The concert will include authentic Tudor delights and the Saxiest version of Greensleeves you’ve ever heard.

 Then on Sunday 12th May, we contrast this with the serenity of an evensong concert, also in St Martin’s Church, Broadmayne.
 The Barn Choir will join us in this concert, bringing a contemplative selection of mostly sacred Tudor pieces for voices and period instruments.